Harlinn/Harlinn.Windows/DotNet/Tools/Harlinn.MSSql.Tool/Readme.md

 TO FILEGROUP AdventureWorks2019_mod;

 ```
-Then the generated merge stored procedures can be applied to the database by applying:
+Then the generated merge stored procedures can be applied to the database by executing:

 - `MSSql/CreateTableTypes.sql`
 - `MSSql/MergeProcedures.sql`

-Reimporting the database with filtering to only include the original stored procedures can be done using the following command:
+Reimporting the database with filtering to only include the original
+stored procedures can be done using the following command:

 ```
 Harlinn.MSSql.Tool import -s dbo;HumanResources;Person;Production;Purchasing;Sales -u -t -v -r -e "Insert.*" "Merge.*" "Update.*" "Delete.*" -i AdventureWorks2019 -p AdventureWorks.xml
 ```

 The generated code can also be found in the `Harlinn.Windows\DotNet\Examples\SqlClient\AdventureWorks\AdventureWorks.csproj` project,
 which I use for testing.